Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Experiments

 \subsection{Computational Cost Analysis}

 \paragraph{Cost in Pre-training.} To evaluate the practicality of OSA in a real-world pre-training scenario, we estimate the additional computational cost for processing 1 billion data points.
-Using an NVIDIA RTX 3090 with an inference batch size of 4096, utilizing approximately 24 GB of GPU memory, processing the MS-COCO dataset consisting of 566,435 pairs takes approximately 153 seconds.
+Using an NVIDIA RTX 3090 with an inference batch size of 4096, processing the MS-COCO dataset consisting of 566,435 pairs takes approximately 153 seconds.
 At this inference rate, processing 1 billion data points would require approximately 75 hours on a single RTX 3090.
-This cost is negligible within the context of large-scale pre-training, especially when leveraging multiple GPUs for parallel inference.
+This cost is negligible for large-scale pre-training, especially with multiple GPUs for parallel inference.